How To: Picking A Kayak Paddle

 Style: Not so long ago, kayakers built their own paddles by attaching pieces of plywood to a wooden closet pole.
 Before that, they fashioned paddles from whatever wood was handy.

-The sport of kayaking has exploded in popularity in recent years and you now have many paddle options.
+But the sport of kayaking has exploded in popularity in recent years and you now have many, many paddle options from basic to ultra-specialized.
 The most basic paddles have a shaft, usually of aluminum or plastic, and flat plastic blades.
 They’ll move a kayak.
 And they are usually very cheap.
 A few are even light and well-made enough to feel pretty good when you are paddling with them.

 Length: Ideal length varies not only by the type of paddling, but also by the width of the boat, and your paddling style.
 Whitewater paddles usually mount those big, rugged blades on comparatively short shafts for maximum leverage (when you need to turn a whitewater kayak, you need to turn it NOW!).
 Recreational/Touring paddles can be longer or shorter depending on whether you paddle with a “high angle” or a “low angle.”
 High angle paddling is more aggressive, accelerates, moves and turns the boat faster and provides a better upper body workout.
 Low angle paddling is easier to maintain for long distances.

-Materials: Kayak paddle blades today are plastic (rugged, inexpensive but heavy), laminated wood, often covered in fiberglass (beautiful, durable, somewhat heavy, more expensive), or composites (fiberglass or carbon-fiber).
-Carbon laminate blades are the lightest of the lot and the most expensive.
-Shafts are plastic (cheap, heavy and bends easily), aluminum (cheap, heavy, not really comfortable to hold), fiberglass (durable, stiffer than plastic, more comfortable than aluminum), wood (resilient, light, very comfortable in your hands), or carbon fiber (lightest, most expensive).
+Materials: Kayak paddle blades today are plastic (rugged, inexpensive but heavy), laminated wood with the blade covered in fiberglass (beautiful, durable, somewhat heavy, more expensive), or composites (fiberglass or carbon-fiber).
+Foam-core carbon laminate blades are the lightest of the lot and the most expensive.
+Shafts are plastic (cheap, heavy and bends easily), aluminum (cheap, heavy, not really comfortable to hold), fiberglass (durable, stiffer than plastic, more comfortable than aluminum), wood (resilient, strong, light, very comfortable in your hands), or carbon fiber (lightest, most expensive).
 Shafts can also be straight or bent (personal preference), fixed or break-apart and adjustable for different blade angles (feathering).

 You already know your own height and what kind of boats you paddle most.
 That narrows the field considerably.
 From then on, it’s a matter of getting the paddle in your hands and feeling the love.
 The right paddle for you will become a good friend on all your kayak outings.